yourpurebredpuppy logo

 4. Potential cat aggression.
 A good number of German Wirehairs have strong instincts to go after cats and other fleeing creatures, often with deadly intent.

 5. The strong temperament.
 German Wirehaired Pointers tend to be smart but willful dogs who require an experienced owner and trainer.
 They are also easily distracted by exciting sights, sounds, and scents, so it can be a chore to keep this breed's attention.
-Read more about German Wirehaired Pointer Training.
+Read my free online training programs.

 Michele Welton with BuffyAbout the author: Michele Welton has over 40 years of experience as a Dog Trainer, Dog Breed Consultant, and founder of three Dog Training Centers.
 An expert researcher and author of 15 books about dogs, she loves helping people choose, train, and care for their dogs.